manticoresoftware/manticoresearch-php/README.md

 Requirements
 ------------

-This client works only with Manticore Search 2.5.1 and above with the HTTP protocol enabled.

 Requires PHP 7.0 or greater with the native JSON extension.
 Default transport handler uses the cURL extension.

+Minimum Manticore Search version is 2.5.1 with HTTP protocol enabled.
+Some commands which are not yet implemented natively in the HTTP protocol are emulated via `/sql` and require Manticore Search 3.4.

 Documentation
 -------------